DataSQRL/datasqrl-examples/clickstream-ai-recommendation/README.md

 ### From Local Files and API

 This method reads the content data from local files and ingests the clickstream data through the API.
-We need to use the `yourdatafile` package.
-Change `IMPORT yourdata.Content` to `IMPORT yourdatafile.Content` in the `recommendation.sqrl` file and change `script.graphql` to `recommendationMutation.graphqls` in the root package.json.
+Please look at the `package-mutation.json` and compare it with the `package.json` we used before.
+Notice that we are using different graphql files and different dependencies.

-Then, execute the following steps:
+Execute the following steps:

-1. Run the following command in the root directory to compile: `sqrl compile`
+1. Run the following command in the root directory to compile: `docker run -it --rm -v $PWD:/build datasqrl/cmd:v0.5.2 compile -c package-mutation.json`
-2. Navigate to the build/deploy directory: `cd build/deploy`
+2. Navigate to the build/deploy directory: `(cd build/deploy; docker compose up --build)`
-3. Start the pipeline: `docker compose up --build`

 Open GraphiQL to add and query data.